Skip to content

 }) })

-If you need to apply a separate function, eg. MVC's controller pattern, it's recommended to destructure properties from inline function to prevent unnecessary type inference.
+If you need to apply a separate function, eg. MVC's controller pattern, it's recommended to destructure properties from inline function to prevent unnecessary type inference as follows:

 ts